ICRAR/daliuge/docs/cli/cli_engine.rst

 From this output, we see a few of the defaults that the NM will start with on a given machine

   - The default host that the manager is available at is ``localhost``; the default port is 8000
-  - The Manager also communicates via two other port: the MQ port (default is 5555), and the RPC port (default is 6666)
+  - The Manager also communicates via two other ports: the MQ port (default is 5555), and the RPC port (default is 6666)

 It is possible to change the host to an alternative::